CClemensJr/city-explorer/README.md

 ## Getting Started
 * Clone the repo.
 * Get the local server running.
-* Navigate to the City Explorer front end.
+* Navigate to the City Explorer front end [https://codefellows.github.io/city_explorer/].
 * Enter the url for the local host.
 * Search for a city.